nico2997/RiverCiliwung/README.md

 ratingcurve -> only the rating curve graph.

-p.s. : After you call the function. you need to delete the existing graph before run the function again.
-Since the nickname ofthe graph already exist.
-Unless, you change the nickname of the graph in the code.
-(I add -readertest to show the graph is call by you)
+PS: After you call the function, you need to delete the existing graph before run the function again, since the nickname of the graph already exist, unless you change the nickname of the graph in the code.
+Added is -readertest to show that the graph is call by you.

 ## TBD: FEV analysis using VBA/Excel for 2020 flood of River Ciliwung (Djakarta, Indonesia)